 A typical burial plot will probably cost between $1,000 to $3,000.
 The actual cost depends on where you live, how many cemeteries are in your area, and what part of the cemetery you choose.
 For example, a prime space at the top of a hill overlooking a valley may be more expensive than a flat space in a memorial garden.
 Interment in a mausoleum crypt can easily cost $2,000 to $3,000 more than a burial plot.

 How to get a cheap funeral is an interesting question.
 With so many elements that go into funeral pricing, it’s hard to say.
 An average funeral costs between $7,000 to $10,000 but that includes a visitation and some other elements that you may be able to eliminate.
 One way to keep cost low is to select direct cremation and then have a memorial service instead of having the casket present at the ceremony.
 We suggest that you request our Guide to an Affordable Funeral to get tips on how to reduce funeral costs.

-The numbers you see listed for the cost of an average funeral usually don’t include the cost of the burial plot and other cemetery services.
+Average funeral costs usually don’t include the cost of the burial plot and other cemetery services.
 The average cost of a funeral will be between $7,000 to $10,000.
 A typical burial plot will be between $1,000 to $3,000 and the cemetery interment could cost $1,000 to $2,000.
 A simple grave marker and installation could easily cost another $1,000.
-In addition, there is typically an honorarium paid to the officiating clergy, and there will be the cost of a newspaper obituary, death certificates and perhaps flowers.
+In addition, there is typically an honorarium paid to the officiating clergy.
+Other extra costs include the cost of a newspaper obituary, death certificates, and perhaps flowers.

 Finding the money to pay for a funeral can be difficult if the deceased and his or her family have not planned ahead.
 There are places you can get help.
 Some states and local municipalities have programs to help defray costs and many financial tools can be used.
 Visit our Paying for a Funeral page for more information.